marcelofernandez/terraform_challenge/README.md

  - Only AWS cloud is supported.

 ## Main resources created/managed:
+- VPC named 'VPC_IC' in us-east-1
-- EC2 instance named 'interview_challenge'
+- EC2 instance inside us-east-1a AZ
-- S3 bucket challenge.interview.flugel.it
+- S3 bucket named challenge.interview.flugel.it

 ## How to use this example:
 - [Install Terraform](https://www.terraform.io/downloads.html).
 It's just a binary, you leave it anywhere under the PATH variable.
 - Configure AWS credentials in ~/.aws/ or export `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
-- Configure settings in the variables.tf file.
+- Configure settings in the variables.tf file (region, AZs, bucket name, etc.).
+Check if Terratest test module must be adjusted afterwards.
 - Configure TF Cloud in the backend.tf file (optional)

 ## Commands: